np2048/Trots/git/create.md

-# Git create a repository from command line
+# Create new Git repository from command line

 ## git clone

-The easiest way to create a repository is to create it on GitHub and then clone it to a local directory:
+The easiest way to create a repository is to create it on GitHub (or other similar service) and then clone it into a local directory:

     $ git clone https://github.com/USERNAME/REPOSITORY